 Here’s how to get out of the stress response, heal your brain, and reboot your willpower, starting now!

-5 Ways to Reboot Your Will Power & Heal Your Brain
+5 Ways to Reboot Your Willpower

-1. Get on the NO Train
+Get on the “No Train”

 While you still have to get your kids to school in the morning, show up at your job, or make it to your grad school classes, while keeping up with all of the other demands of life, most of us take on more than we have to because we have trouble saying no. We don’t want to hurt a friend’s feelings, you don’t want to miss out on an opportunity, you feel your can’t disappoint a family member, you having trouble saying no to your boss at work.
 The problem is that all of these yesses lead to burn out, and ultimately willpower fatigue.